ow-mods/ow-mod-man/ARCHITECTURE.md

 - The payload should **NOT** be URI encoded, it should be just the raw payload
 - In the case of `install-url` the url should be a direct download link, not a page with a download button
 - In the future this might become more advanced and have query params and stuff.
 If this happens `install-prerelease` will be changed to `install-mod` with a query param, however this will be backwards compatible
+- In the case of `run-game` The manager will enable (but not install) the mod before running the game.
+This is to prevent the user from having to enable the mod manually.
+This is most useful in development of mods as launch scripts can simply call `xdg-open owmods://run-game/My.Mod` to run the game with the mod enabled.
-- Note that users have to open the mod manager at least once before this will work, this is because the protocol is registered when the mod manager is opened.
+- Note that on Windows users have to open the mod manager at least once before this will work, this is because the protocol is registered when the mod manager is opened.
 - All install types except `install-mod` will not automatically install the mod and require further user input for security reasons. `install-mod` pulls from the database which is trusted so it doesn't need to ask the user.

 ## GUI Package